hastur-dev/rust-learning-game/MENU_SYSTEM.md

 - Real-time file detection for custom levels
 - Mouse and keyboard input handling
 - Smooth transitions between menu states
+- Settings persistence (planned feature)
+- Resolution management for different displays

 ## Usage Tips

 1. **Custom Levels**: Place your `.yaml` level files in the `levels/` directory before starting the game
 2. **Level Testing**: Use the Player Levels menu to quickly test different custom levels
-3. **Quick Access**: The M key provides instant access back to the menu during gameplay
+3. **Quick Access**: SHIFT+CTRL+M provides instant access back to the menu during gameplay
 4. **File Changes**: The Refresh button in Player Levels will detect newly added level files
+5. **Settings**: Adjust resolution and audio settings to match your preferences
+6. **Level Order**: Customize level progression by editing `levels/order.txt`

+## Integration with Game Features

+### Shop System Access
+- Access the upgrade shop from the menu or in-game with SHIFT+CTRL+B
+- Purchase grabber range upgrades, scanner length extensions, and special items
+- View your current credit balance and upgrade status

+### Level Progression
+- Track completed levels and unlock new challenges
+- Quick restart for failed attempts
+- Level selection for replay and practice

+### Code Editor Integration
+- Menu provides context for the current coding challenge
+- Quick reset to default code if stuck
+- External IDE support (desktop version)

-The menu system provides a polished, user-friendly way to access all game features while maintaining the technical depth of the robot programming gameplay!
+The menu system provides a polished, user-friendly interface that seamlessly connects all game features while maintaining focus on the educational robot programming experience!